iqtree/iqtree.github.io/doc/Assessing-Phylogenetic-Assumptions.md

 	iqtree2 -s example.phy -p example.nex --symtest-remove-bad

-that will remove all "bad" partitions with SymPval < 0.05 and continue the analysis with the remaining "good" partitions.
+that will remove all "bad" partitions where SymPval < 0.05 and continue the analysis with the remaining "good" partitions.
 You may then compare the trees from "all" partitions and from "good" only partitions to see if there is significant difference between them with [tree topology tests](Advanced-Tutorial#tree-topology-tests).